Difference Between DSC and DTA

 It is used to examine phase changes, such as melting and freezing, as well as other physical and chemical processes.
 It is a common technique used in polymer science and engineering, pharmaceuticals, and many other fields.

 This is done by heating one sample while the other is kept at a cooler temperature, called the reference temperature.
-The results from this test are usually used to compare the thermal conductivity of the materials being tested or to see if the material being tested is an insulator or a conductor.
+The results from this test are used to compare the thermal conductivity of the materials being tested or to see if the material being tested is an insulator or a conductor.

 Comparison Table